biodash/biodash.github.io/content/codeclub-present/index.md

   and `<short-title>` is a short title that you would like to give the post, which will be used for links and the folder name.

+- Fill out some of the YAML, such as the `title`, `subtitle`, `authors` (in kebab-case, e.g. john-doe, to link to your author profile; note that Jelmer's name here is "admin"), and optionally `tags` and summary (this will appear on Biodash's front page;
+  the default "summary" there can be awkward as it combines headers and paragraphs).

 - Write the contents of your Code Club session that you would like to share with participants, in R Markdown format.
   For formatting tips, see [below](/codeclub-present/#format).